 - As this is a dual credit course, you will be expected to complete readings and assignments in the texts designated by South Plains College.
 As this is a collegelevel course, be aware that some readings may contain mature themes, language, and situations.
-You are expected to act maturely in responding to these texts. - According to SPC guidelines, a student earning a "D" (60-69) in the course may still receive college credit; however, you MUST earn a "C" (70-79) according to Smyer HS policy to receive credit for the semester.
-If you foresee yourself making below a "C" in the course, it is your responsibility to drop the course before the appropriate date in order to prevent failing your high school semester. - As this is a college-level course, you are naturally held to higher standards.
+You are expected to act maturely in responding to these texts. - According to SPC guidelines, a student earning a "D" (60-69) in the course may still receive college credit; however, you MUST earn a "C" (70-79) according to Smyer ISD policy in order to receive credit for the semester.
+If you foresee yourself making below a "C" in the course, it is your responsibility to drop the course before the appropriate date in order to prevent failing your high school semester. - English 1301, although an on-campus class at Smyer ISD, is classified as a college course by South Plains College.
+Like other dual credit courses, you will not receive a traditional six-week average on your Smyer ISD report card.
+As with other college courses, you will only receive a final semester grade in December for this course.
+In addition, please be aware that because this is a college course and you are classified as a college student, your parent or guardian does not have legal access to your information as an SPC student according to FERPA guidelines.
+In short, YOU are solely responsible for communicating your grades, progress, struggles, etc. with your parent or guardian; as the instructor, I am not legally allowed to discuss these matters with them.
+It is extremely important that you are in continuous and honest communication with them throughout the course of the semester. - As this is a college-level course, you are naturally held to higher standards.
 Consequently, late work will not be accepted and all assignments will be due at the beginning of class or by the set time in Blackboard.
 If you have technology issues in Blackboard, you MUST email your essay directly to me at my Smyer HS email by the designated due date/time.
 Complications with Blackboard are not a valid excuse for a late essay. - Please be aware of the previous explanations on plagiarism, whether intentional or not.
-If you need help with documentation or are unsure, please ask in advance.
+If you need help with documentation or are unsure of any aspect of the writing process, please ask in advance.